anki-xyz/MovieMaker/README.md

 # Todo

-The docstring needs to be added to each function and I need to explain better two helper functions that are useful:
+I need to explain better two helper functions that are useful:

 * writeTextOnImage
 * writeCenteredTextOnImage